ą£ą£Ö±²„Šć

 Laura Valencia, a graduate student in clinical mental health counseling, said the new Thompson Center is like a dream. ā€œItā€™s a place of growth, healing and connection ā€” a place where many studentsā€™ big dreams will be nurtured.
 Here, we will learn, practice and cultivate the skills needed to navigate the waves of counseling and walk alongside our clients through the sacred space of their life experiences.ā€

-Dennis Hedge, provost and vice president for academic affairs, said the Thompson Center is a game changer for SDSUā€™s counseling and human resource development program, ā€œand thatā€™s great news for all of us.
+Dennis Hedge, provost and vice president for academic affairs, said the Thompson Center is a game changer for SDSUā€™s counseling and human resource development programs, ā€œand thatā€™s great news for all of us.
 This facility elevates SDSU academically, it supports critically important program accreditations that add value to student degrees, and it allows our graduates to be ā€˜workforce readyā€™ in an area of great need and importance.ā€

 Hedge thanked the Thompsons, and dozens of other contributors to the project, for their trust and confidence in SDSU. ā€œYour generosity and passion to serve others and strengthen the communities in which we all live and work are inspiring.
 You have motivated us to think more boldly and to stretch ourselves.ā€